anadrome/academic-ancestors/README.md

 A few Python scripts that construct academic ancestor graphs (i.e. chains of Ph.D. students and their Ph.D. advisors).
-This is done by sending SPARQL queries to [https://www.wikidata.org/](Wikidata) that follow the [doctoral advisor (P184)](https://www.wikidata.org/wiki/Property:P184) relations.
+This is done by sending SPARQL queries to [Wikidata](https://www.wikidata.org/) that follow the [doctoral advisor (P184)](https://www.wikidata.org/wiki/Property:P184) relations.

-Required packages: requests, graphviz
+Required Python packages: requests, graphviz

 Usage: